 After proper research, the product is developed, marketed, and introduced into the market.
 Product development is a separate stage; the product does not come to the customer’s bucket.

-Keeping all its life cycle stages in mind when submitting a product to the market is necessary because your marketing strategies depend on it.
+Remembering all its life cycle stages when submitting a product to the market is necessary because your marketing strategies depend on it.

 Any business can effectively increase its profitability and maximize returns by managing all the product life cycle stages.
 Therefore, we cannot ignore the factors affecting the product life cycle.